lfernandez55/react_helloworld/my-app/README.md

 b) Request http://localhost:8080/api/projects
 c) The browser will return some json

+17) Test it temporarily by changing test API call to api/projects
+a) in projects.js change findOne to find to return an array

+18)

-17) Now modify frontend to call the api and display it
+Now modify frontend to call the api and display it